Best AI Stocks to Buy: Smart Artificial Intelligence Investments

 That's good for semiconductor stocks such as Nvidia (NVDA).
 But these kinds of dependencies can lead to major bottlenecks, whether hardware shortages or rising infrastructure costs.

-Here are five companies that appear especially well-positioned to ride the next wave of AI-driven growth.
+Here are five companies especially well-positioned to ride a long wave of AI-driven growth.

 Salesforce

-In late 2024, Salesforce (CRM, $287.63) launched Agentforce, a platform for building and deploying AI agents.
+About a year and a half ago, Salesforce (CRM) launched Agentforce, a platform for building and deploying AI agents.
 These are sophisticated systems that operate autonomously to manage tasks like qualifying leads or resolving customer inquiries.

-Agentforce has certainly seen much adoption, attracting roughly 3,000 paying customers, which span across diverse industries like manufacturing, financial services, technology, and healthcare.
+Agentforce has certainly seen rapid adoption, attracting about 18,500 deals and approximately 9,500 paying customers as of December 2025, spanning industries such as manufacturing, financial services, technology and healthcare.

 "Agentforce has been able to deliver significant ROI in some initial use cases because they utilize pre-built integrations and low-code tools, which reduce implementation costs by at least 20% compared to custom-built AI systems," said Keith Kirkpatrick, a research director at Futurum.